 Collaborating with an occupational therapist can help tailor strategies to improve the child’s comfort and success in toilet training.

-Sensory processing issues can greatly impact a child’s ability to master toilet training.
-Occupational therapists (OTs) often recognize that potty training is a significant milestone, and understanding sensory challenges is essential.
+Sensory processing issues can significantly impact a child’s ability to master toilet training.
+Occupational therapists (OTs) often recognise that potty training is a significant milestone, and understanding sensory challenges is essential.

-Children may struggle with various aspects of potty, such as fearing the sound or feeling of flushing.
+Children may struggle with various aspects of potty training, such as fearing the sound or feeling of flushing.
 Identifying signs of sensory processing difficulties can help parents and OTs tailor strategies to assist children in learning to use the bathroom confidently.

 Here are some signs to watch for: